BIGtigr/kingman/docs/index.rst

 This is the documentation for the ``kingman`` package.
 This package is a simple example of how to put together a Python package, using current best practises.
-See the `WTCHG CodeMonkey's post
+See the `WTCHG CodeMonkeys post
 <http://wtchgcodemonkeys.github.io/Packaging_Python/>`_ for more
 details.